-An art exhibition space with no agenda but its own experimental one -- artist's run, no frills -- just double the happiness!
+An alternative art space with no agenda but its own experimental one -- artist-run, no frills -- just double the happiness!
 Exploring emerging art ideas, dichotomies and boundaries since 2017.

 Located in the Lower Junction, the heart of the newly minted gallery district of Toronto.
 Our project space shares common areas with our sister project, the print studio JEREMY DOES ART PRINTS.

-We currently have an annual call for submissions but we are open to receiving proposals and solicitations throughout the year for future exhibitions, collaborations and partnerships.
+We currently have an annual call for submissions.
+We are open to receiving proposals and solicitations throughout the year for future exhibitions, collaborations, programming, outreach and partnerships.

 喜. 雙喜. 囍.

 In the Chinese language, Double Happiness (囍) is an unusual character in that it is formed by doubling and joining up the same character for “happiness” (喜) instead of using the word “double” (雙).
-This character (囍) — and the notion "Double Happiness" — usually describes a happiness that comes from a union of two things.
-For us, there is also an element of duality and dichotomy which forms in grouping of two or more things together.
+This character (囍) — and the notion of "Double Happiness" — usually describes a happiness that comes from the union of two things.
+For us, it is also this union and grouping of two or more things that materializes their duality and dichotomy.
 We use this as a mantra in the way we program and exhibit works.

 Monday - Friday